shahram8708/Machine-Monitoring/README.md

 Machine Monitoring solves all of the above by acting as a unified data hub and intelligence layer sitting between physical machinery and the people who operate and manage it.

 Sensors mounted on machines continuously stream readings to the platform over HTTP.
 The platform immediately evaluates those readings for threshold breaches, queues an AI analysis job, and stores the data for trend analysis.
-Within seconds of each new reading, the system can tell a technician whether a machine is healthy, degrading, or at imminent risk of failure — and explain why, in plain English, directly from Gemini AI.
+Within seconds of each new reading, the system can tell a technician whether a machine is healthy, degrading, or at imminent risk of failure — and return structured multi-task predictions directly from the EdgeFormer-PM transformer.

 The digital twin layer allows plant engineers to run scenarios without touching real machines, understanding the likely impact of running at 120% load or delaying a scheduled calibration.